kpcyrd/pypi-provenance-auth/README.md

 - [ ] The attestation is not cryptographically verified
 - [ ] There is no check the envelope and certificate actually belong to the same attestation
+- [ ] Some of the command-line flags are not actually asserted yet

 If you're good with sigstore and Rust you're very welcome to contribute!